hyuntaepark-gh/SAP-S4HANA-Labs/README.md

 ---

 ## 📸 Screenshots (Lab Evidence)
-Selected screenshots are included to show hands-on execution and key SAP screens.
+This repository includes selected screenshots to show hands-on execution and key SAP screens.

-> 📌 Tip: I recommend viewing screenshots in full size for better readability.

-Example:
+### Example
 - Purchasing Documents – Selection Screen
   ![](screenshots/step09_purchasing_documents_search_criteria.png)

+> 📌 Tip: Open the image in a new tab for full-size viewing.

 ---